translate/pootle/docs/upstream_differences.rst

 - Tags and Goals.

-- Local Translation Memory.

 - ``assign_permissions`` management command (688b8482)

 - Placeables support in the editor (2cb03709 ..
 97f92ad3)

-- Integration with django-allauth.
-We use our own auth mechanisms.

 Editor Differences
 ------------------

-- Filters allow sorting units according to their last action date.

-- TM diffs show what has been removed and what's being added.

-- Latest translator comments can be removed/blanked.

 - The Wikipedia lookup backend has been removed.